-c.
-Total alpha; would have included any americium present also.

-- d.
-Varied according to sample size over the range shown; the lower value was generally applicable except for very large samples (BPNL 1982). - e.
+- a.
+At times the emergency category was called "rush." - b.
+Probably available but MDAs not found. - c.
+Total alpha; would have included any americium present. - d.
+Varied according to sample size over the range shown; the lower value was generally applicable except for very large samples [BMI 1982]. - e.
 Emergency and expedited processing of urine and fecal samples was available through the PNL Analytical Chemistry Laboratory.
 Priority fecal analyses were also available through offsite laboratories, but the MDA was not established; it was probably about 0.2-0.5 dpm/sample considering the state of the art of those laboratories.